 The initial set of analyses in our paper always excluded ‘contingency-aware’ participants.
 Yet one could also examine whether awareness/recollective memory moderate the size of EC effects.
 With this in mind, we divided participants into two groups (‘aware’ and ‘unaware’) using the four aforementioned criteria, and then carried out an additional set of secondary analyses that compared EC effects between these two groups using a multilevel moderator meta-analysis model.

-Note however that the results obtained from such a comparison should be interpreted with extreme caution.
-Previous research has argued that it is conceptually and statistically problematic to use one outcome measure as a moderator of another outcome measure, due to the correlational nature of their relation (e.g., Gawronski & Walther, 2012).
-More broadly, caution is warranted in the interpretation of all analyses, given that any attempt to detect differences in EC effects between putatively ‘aware’ and ‘unaware’ participants will ultimately depend on the reliability of the awareness measure used, and of the EC procedure itself (Shanks, 2017).
-Previous evidence suggests that unconscious learning paradigms and awareness tests tend to yield unreliable measures (e.g., Vadillo et al., 2020).

 Non-Preregistered Analysis: Moderator Meta-Analysis

 After data collection and analysis, a co-author pointed out that the assumption of independence was violated within our moderator meta-analysis, given that two of the exclusion criteria (Olson & Fazio, 2001 modified and Bar-Anan et al., 2010 modified) are derivatives of the other two (Olson & Fazio, 2001 and Bar-Anan et al., 2010).
 In order to ensure that this violation did not influence conclusions, we fitted one additional model.
 This was identical to the moderator meta-analysis model with one exception: instead of treating the criteria as one variable with four levels, it treated them as two: criterion ‘family’ (i.e., Olson & Fazio type vs. Bar-Anan et al. type) and ‘strictness’ (i.e., one of the two within each family was stricter than the other).
 These two variables and their interaction were included as moderators in the meta-analysis model.
 Consistent with the results of the preregistered moderator meta-analysis model, no evidence of moderation was found either overall, Q(3) =2.76, p = .430, or for the change in meta effect sizes for family, strictness, or their interaction, all ps ≥ .205.